 The Métis Nation comprises contemporary Métis Citizens who self-identify, are accepted by the contemporary Manitoba Métis Community, and descend from the historic Métis Nation-an Indigenous nation from what was formerly known as the Northwest-who rose to defend their people and their Homeland in the early 19th century from invasion.
 The Métis National Council has represented the Métis Nation on both the national and international stages since 1983.
 In Manitoba, the Manitoba Métis Federation is the Manitoba Métis Government and represents Manitoba Métis Citizens.
-(See note 3 for further reading)
+Metis Nation Historic Timeline